Introduction

 "I promise you days of fishing."

-I thanked her, then her husband asked, "Where are you sleeping tonight?"
+I thanked her.
+Then her husband, Winston, asked, "Where are you sleeping tonight?"

-"I have a pull-out bunk in my office."
+"I have a pull-out bunk in my office," I told them.

-"Thank you," his wife said.
-"The chairs I imagine would have been more comfortable than any other flight I've taken, but to give us your own bedroom, that is truly a wonderful gift.
-I've never had a better trip to or from my home."
+"Thank you," Queenie said.
+"The chairs, I imagine, would have been more comfortable than any other flight I've taken, but to give us your own bedroom, that is truly a wonderful gift.
+I've never had a better trip to or from my home.

-When we landed I was standing by the door.
+After we landed, I was standing by the door.
 Matt asked, "Why haven't you gone down yet?"

 "I'm waiting for the photographers to get set up, so they can take pictures of our arrival."